 Reapplicant vs. New Applicant

-The number of male and female students in the bachelor’s program is nearly equal, with the percentage of men somewhat higher.
-The number of male students selected is almost 55%, a figure that is significantly different than the national average.
+The number of male and female students in the bachelor’s program is nearly equal, with the percentage of women somewhat higher.
+The number of male students selected is almost 47%.

-The mean age of BCHS students accepted is 34 years, which is slightly older than the mean age of the MCHS accepted class but in-line with the overall 2014 entering class.
+The mean age of BCHS students accepted is 30 years, which is slightly younger than the mean age of the MCHS accepted class.

 The degree status of students accepted into the BCHS class ranges from having some college-level courses and certificate training to those with a bachelor’s or master’s degree in another discipline.
 A small group of students with doctorate-level professional training and international medical graduates was also accepted in this degree program.

-Military members are strongly represented in the undergraduate degree option, with over 30% of the 2014 BCHS class being veteran or current military members.
+Military members are represented in the undergraduate degree option, with over 17% of the 2016 BCHS class being veteran or current military members.
 The undergraduate degree option offered by MEDEX Northwest continues to draw a large number of military applicants with a high number of training credits that can be applied toward meeting MEDEX prerequisites.
 We value this historical component of the MEDEX applicant pool and continue to actively recruit, mentor and, train current and former military members.